Clark-Sheng-Quan/Physical-Activity-To-Life-Expactancy/README.md

-# 🏃‍♀️ Physical Activity vs Health
+# 🏃‍♀️ Physical Activity To Life Expactancy

 An interactive web application built with **R** and **Shiny** to explore the relationship between physical activity and health indicators.